 Sometimes, it’s larger things: finding a new home, allowing someone new into your life, and taking care of yourself.

-Allowing Yourself to Set Goals
+Allow Yourself to Set and Accomplish Goals

-And reach them—is not impossible.
+It’s not impossible.
 It is positive!
 It is an important part of our mental health recovery.
 First, our goals may focus on becoming well, learning to live with mental illness and accepting it is possible!

 Later, goals might involve becoming part of society again.
 Feeling comfortable.
 Not alone in our struggle.
-As the Book of Words Suggests: to aim for something.
+As the Book of Words suggests: to aim for something.

 Avoiding impulsive behavior is important as well but allows us to learn from our actions–as long as we remember that impulsive behavior can lead to negative actions, but transferring the feeling of urgency to goals we set is important.